chasewnelson/SNPGenie/README.md

 ## <a name="introduction"></a>Introduction

 New applications of next-generation sequencing (NGS) use pooled samples containing DNA from multiple individuals to perform population genetic analyses.
 SNPGenie is a Perl program which analyzes the variant results of a single-nucleotide polymorphism (SNP) caller to calculate evolutionary parameters, such as nucleotide diversity (including its nonsynonymous and synonymous partitions, *π*<sub>N</sub> and *π*<sub>S</sub>) and gene diversity.
-Variant calls are typically present in annotation tables and assume that the pooled DNA sample is representative of the population of interest.
+Variant calls are typically present in annotation tables and assume that the pooled DNA sample is representative of some population of interest.
 For example, if one is interested in determining the nucleotide diversity of a virus population within a single host, it might be appropriate to sequence the pooled nucleic acid content of the virus in a blood sample from that host.
 Comparing *π*<sub>N</sub> and *π*<sub>S</sub> for a gene product, or comparing gene diversity at polymorphic sites of different types, may help to identify genes or gene regions subject to positive (Darwinian) selection, negative (purifying) selection, and random genetic drift.
 SNPGenie also includes such features as minimum allele frequency trimming (see [Options](#options)), and can be combined with upstream applications such as maximum-likelihood SNP calling techniques (*e.g.*, see Lynch *et al.* 2014).
 For additional background, see Nelson & Hughes (2015) in the [References](#references).

 ## <a name="snpgenie"></a>SNPGenie

 ### <a name="snpgenie-input"></a>SNPGenie Input

-SNPGenie is a command-line application written in Perl, with no additional dependencies beyond the standard Perl package.
+SNPGenie is a command-line application written in Perl, with no additional dependencies beyond the standard Perl package (*i.e.*, simply download and run).
 Input includes:

 1. One [**Reference Sequence**](#ref-seq) file, containing one reference sequence, in **FASTA** format (.fa/.fasta);
 2. One file with CDS annotations in [**Gene Transfer Format**](#gtf) (.gtf); and
-3. One or more tab-delimited (.txt) [**SNP Reports**](#SNP-Reports), each corresponding to a single pooled-sequencing run (*i.e.*, population) in CLC, VCF, or Geneious formats, with variants called relative to the reference sequence.
-If you want another format included, just ask!
+3. One or more tab-delimited (.txt) [**SNP Reports**](#SNP-Reports), each corresponding to a single pooled-sequencing run (*i.e.*, sample from a population) in CLC, VCF, or Geneious formats, with variants called relative to the reference sequence.

-**Simply place all necessary input files in the same directory and run the SNPGenie script from the command line** (see [Options](#options) if you wish for more control).
-To do this, first download the **snpgenie.pl** script and place it in your system’s PATH, or simply in your working directory.
+**All input files must be placed in the same directory.
+Then simply run the appropriate SNPGenie script from the command line** (see [Options](#options) if you wish for more control).
+To do this, first download the **snpgenie.pl** script and place it in your system’s $PATH, or simply in your working directory.
 Next, place your SNP report(s), FASTA (.fa/.fasta), and GTF (.gtf) files in your working directory.
 Open the command line prompt (or Terminal) and navigate to the directory containing these files using the "cd" command in your shell.
 Finally, execute SNPGenie by typing the name of the script and pressing the \<RETURN\> (\<ENTER\>) key:

     snpgenie.pl

 Further details on [input](#ref-seq) and [options](#options) are below.

 #### <a name="ref-seq"></a>INPUT (1) One Reference Sequence File
 Only one reference sequence must be provided in a single **FASTA** (.fa/.fasta) file (*i.e.*, one file containing one sequence).
 Thus, all SNP positions in the SNP reports are called relative to the single reference sequence.
-This **ONE-SEQUENCE MODE** allows the maximum number of estimations to be performed, and is the only mode of SNPGenie that remains supported.
 Because of this one-sequence stipulation, a script has been provided to split a multi-sequence FASTA file into its constituent sequences for multiple or parallel analyses; see [Additional Scripts](#additional-scripts) below.

 #### <a name="gtf"></a>INPUT (2) One Gene Transfer Format File
 The **Gene Transfer Format** (.gtf) file is tab (\t)-delimited, and must include *non-redundant* records for all CDS elements (*i.e.*, open reading frames, or ORFs) present in your SNP report(s).
-Thus, if multiple records exist for different transcripts of the same gene, ONLY ONE may be included in your analysis at a time.
-The GTF should also include any ORFs which do not contain any variants (if they exist).
-Note that SNPGenie expects every coding element to be labeled as type "CDS", and for its product name to follow a "gene\_id" tag.
-In the case of CLC and Geneious SNP reports, this name must match that present in the SNP report.
-If a single coding element has multiple segments (*e.g.*, exons) with different coordinates, simply enter one line for each segment, using the same product name.
+Thus, if multiple records exist with the same gene name (*e.g.*, different transcripts), ONLY ONE may be included in your analysis at a time.
+The GTF should also include any ORFs which do not contain any variants (if they exist). **SNPGenie expects every coding element to be labeled as type "CDS", and for its product name to follow a "gene\_id" tag.** In the case of CLC and Geneious SNP reports, this name must match that present in the SNP report.
+If a single coding element has multiple segments (*e.g.*, exons) with different coordinates, simply enter one line for each segment, using the same product name; they will be concatenated.
 Finally, for sequences with genes on the reverse '–' strand, SNPGenie must be run twice, once for each strand, with the minus strand's own set of input files (*i.e.*, the '–' strand FASTA, GTF, and SNP report); see [A Note on Reverse Complement ('–' Strand) Records](#revcom) below.
 For more information about GTF, please visit <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">The Brent Lab</a>.
-To convert a GFF file to GTF format, see [Additional Scripts](#additional-scripts).
+To convert a GFF file to GTF format, use a tool like <a target="_blank" href="https://ccb.jhu.edu/software/stringtie/gff.shtml#gffread">gffread</a>.
 A short GTF example follows:

 	reference.gbk	CLC	CDS	5694	8369	.	+	0	gene_id "ORF1";
 	reference.gbk	CLC	CDS	8203	8772	.	+	0	gene_id "ORF2";